CLIMADA-project/climada_python/CONTRIBUTING.md

     ```

     **NOTE:** Only team members are allowed to push to the original repository.
+    Most contributors are/will be team members.
+To be added to the team list and get permissions please contact one of the [owners](https://github.com/orgs/CLIMADA-project/people).
-    If you lack permissions, you need to [fork the CLIMADA repository](https://github.com/CLIMADA-project/climada_python/fork) and add this fork as a new [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) to your local repository.
+    Alternatively, you can [fork the CLIMADA repository](https://github.com/CLIMADA-project/climada_python/fork) and add this fork as a new [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) to your local repository.
     You can then push to the fork remote:

     ```